www.kevinrdshepherd.info

 Furthermore, “widespread local negative perceptions of the Findhorn Foundation were reported to Dr. Winifred Ewing [MSP], who was a parliamentary representative for Moray for 29 years until her final retirement in May 2003.”
 In 2002, Dr. Ewing alerted three other parliamentarians who were billed to speak at Foundation conferences.
 She informed them that the true state of affairs included financial irregularities, exploitive prices, extensive deceit and manipulation, and the dangerous ongoing therapy known as Holotropic Breathwork.

 Both Westminster and Holyrood failed to act on the critical medical reports available about Holotropic Breathwork (HB).
-Although that high risk “therapy” was dropped from the Foundation programme in 1994, HB continued to be dispensed on a private basis in this organisation.
+Although that high risk “therapy” was dropped from the Foundation programme in 1994, HB continued to be dispensed on a private basis in defiant sectors of this organisation.
 Furthermore, a group of influential Foundation personnel “began to conduct annual HB workshops every autumn” at the Foundation-associated venue of Newbold House in Forres.

 Greenaway dates to circa 1996 the Foundation process of revamping into smaller units.
 The trend of apparently independent projects “disguises connections with the parent body, and makes it easier for Foundation connected concerns to successfully apply for Scottish Executive or EU grant aid or Lottery money” (epistle cited).
 This trend has been described as an economic deception.